How to Compare Two Columns in Excel? (Top 4 Methods)

 We can compare 2 columns in excel by using one of the simple formulae.
 Assume you have two columns of data.
 The first column contains Log in Time and the second column contains Log out Time.

 From the above data, we need to compare who forgot to log out from their shift.
 If the Log in Time is equal to Log out Time, then we can consider them as forgot to log out.

 We can use a simple formula to do this task.

 - Step 1: Select the cell D2, then Open the equal sign and select the first cell as B2.

 - Step 2: Now again enter the equal sign after B2 and select the cell C2.

 - Step 3: Once you hit enter it will show either TRUE or FALSE.
 If the value in the cell B2 is equal to the value in the cell C2 it will show as TRUE or else it will show as FALSE.

-Drag and drop the formula to remaining cells to get the results.
+- Step 4: Drag and drop the formula to the remaining cells to get the results.

 In the cells D5 and D9, we got the result as TRUE that means the value in the cell B5 is equal to C5.

-Method #2 – Compare Two Columns Data in Excel by Using IF Formula and get the result as per our wish.
+#2 Compare Two Columns Data Using Excel IF Formula

 In the previous example, we got the results as TRUE or FALSE.
 But we need the results as Forgot to Punchout if the employee forgot to log out.
 We need the results as No Problem if the employee logs out.

 We can get the result as per our wish by using IF function in excel.